lblod/construct-organization-relationships-service/README.md

-# construct-administrative-unit-relationships-service
+# construct-organization-relationships-service

-This service constructs the governing bodies, mandates and ministers of newly created administrative units.
+This service constructs the governing bodies, mandates and ministers of newly created organizations.

 It's taking inspiration on [loket-cli](https://github.com/lblod/loket-cli) and is extended to handle worship administrative units as well.